 Ceilings

 Repair category 1

-Notes No significant visible defects noted.
+Notes No significant defects noted.

 Internal walls

 Repair category 1

-Notes No significant visible defects noted.
+Notes Localised damage was noted to upper walling within a bedroom apartment.

 Floors including sub-floors

 Repair category 1

-Notes The flooring is generally level and firm to the tread.
-There is no subfloor chamber available for inspection.
-Within the limitations of our surface inspection there was no indication to suggest significant defects in this area.
-It will, however be appreciated the area was not inspected and therefore no guarantees can be provided in this regard.
+Notes There are some areas of loose flooring.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.